randreu28/infrastructure-mastery/README.md

 ### The database

 The database is rather simple.
+There's two tables, comments and posts.
+We'll be using those to create a simple blog.

 There's a `docker-compose-yml` that initalizes a postgreSQL instance in the port 5432.
 It uses the `.env.local` file to initalize all the database user, password, host, name, etc.

 Notice that the `.env.local` is not tracked by git.
 This is intentional, as these are secrets that shouldn't be tracked with a git repository.
 In order to initialize the database locally, you might need to create your own `.env.local` yourself, like so:

 ```bash
 echo "POSTGRES_DB=test" > .env.local